hikarimusic/AlgoNote/_build/html/_sources/physics/index.rst.txt

 **Physics**
 ===========

-Hikari seems to have gotten a selver medal in IPHO, but unfortunately he forgot everything.
+Hikari seems to have gotten a silver medal in IPHO, but unfortunately he forgot everything.
 This is his rehabilitation.